Youth Sports Burnout

 - Finally, look at their interactions with their teammates.
 Help them by providing positive social support (3) and encouraging positive thoughts about their role on their team.

 Athlete burnout is a very preventable syndrome that occurs far too often in modern day youth sports.
 By being aware of what causes burnout, what signs to look for, and ways to deal with it, you can help your child on his/her way to a positive youth sports experience.
-Should you happen to find yourself with a burned out athlete, chances are if you catch it early some time off and a change of athletic scenery will
+Should you happen to find yourself with a burned out athlete, chances are if you catch it early some time off and a change of athletic scenery will help tremendously.

 (1) Cox, R. H. (2002).
 Sport Psychology: Concepts and Applications (5th ed).
 Boston: McGraw Hill.